J-Furber/J-Furber.github.io/index.md

 - Understanding the movement of badgers through a variety of mathematical tools.
 - Have a brief understanding into how this can affect the transmission of bTB.

-Further details about some of my current work are available to read [here](/assets/FURBER_Confirmation_Report.pdf).
+Some details about my PhD work from my Confirmation are available to read [here](/assets/FURBER_Confirmation_Report.pdf).

 Below are some recent presentations of my research, along with a list of academic and funding awards that I have recieved.